Alberta and Great Waterways Railway scandal: J. R. Boyle's resolution

-Opposition to the government came to a head March 2 when Conservative leader Bennett first spoke.
-Bennett was renowned as one of the province's finest orators, and his five-hour speech earned plaudits even from the Liberal Edmonton Bulletin, which praised its "splendor in diction [and] the physical endurance of the orator" and called it a "high water mark for parliamentary debate in Alberta".
+Opposition to the government came to a head March 2 when Conservative leader and Calgary MLA R.B.
+Bennett spoke.
+Bennett was renowned as one of the province's finest orators, and the five-hour speech he gave on this occasion earned plaudits.
+The Liberal Edmonton Bulletin praised its "splendor in diction [and] the physical endurance of the orator" and called it a "high water mark for parliamentary debate in Alberta".
 Bennett lashed out at the government's handling of the A&GW file, accusing it of culpable negligence in failing to properly oversee the company's activities.
 He claimed to have been approached directly by "great financial interests" intent on preventing his participation in the debate.
 He argued that the discrepancy in the sale price of the bonds and what the government had received for them meant that Clarke and his associates had realized a profit of between $200,000 and $300,000 at the government's expense.
 He closed with an accusation that Cross had sent an emissary to a telephone company that wanted to install an automatic telephone system in Calgary agreeing to reverse his opposition to the deal in exchange for a $12,000 contribution to Cross's campaign fund.
-These charges, corroborated by Cushing but hotly denied by Cross, were not related to the A&GW affair, but were designed to damage the credibility of the government's de facto house leader on the eve of the vote on the Woolf-McDougall amendment.
-The government side adopted similar tactics: Agriculture Minister Duncan Marshall accused Boyle of being motivated by bitterness over having been denied the solicitorship of the A&GW; Boyle admitted that he had applied for this position, but denied an accusation from Peace River MLA James Cornwall that he had requested Cornwall's assistance in lobbying for it.
+These charges, corroborated by Cushing but hotly denied by Cross, were not related to the A&GW affair but were designed to damage the credibility of the government's de facto house leader on the eve of the vote on the Woolf-McDougall amendment.

+The government side adopted similar tactics: Agriculture Minister Duncan Marshall accused Boyle of being motivated by bitterness over having been denied the solicitorship of the A&GW; Boyle admitted that he had applied for this position but denied an accusation by Peace River MLA James Cornwall that he had requested Cornwall's assistance in lobbying for it.

 The Woolf-McDougall amendment came to a vote the evening of March 3.
 In a victory for the government, the amendment passed twenty-three votes to fifteen.
 In addition to Michener and the legislature's two Conservatives, the amendment was opposed by twelve of the legislature's thirty-seven Liberals, including Cushing.
 Charles M. O'Brien, the legislature's lone Socialist representative, voted with the government.